Skip to main content

 Configuration Propertiesโ€‹

-All initial state behavior can be configured via application.properties:
+All initial state behavior can be configured via application.properties.
+For comprehensive property documentation, see the Configuration Properties Reference.

 # Enable/disable automatic activation (default: true)